NLeSC/open-loves-science/README.md

 ## Acknowledgements

-This game was created by the [GHOST Collective](https://ghostcollective.github.io/), Games of Horror for Open Science Training.
+This game was created by the GHOST Collective (Games of Horror for Open Science Training).
 A full list of the amazing people who contributed to our games can be found on our [website](https://ghostcollective.github.io/).